goacoustic/neo4j-investigation/README.md

 With Fabric, a Cypher query can store and retrieve data in multiple federated and sharded graphs.

+Note: Fabric DBMS cannot be clustered, so each Fabric instance will be in single mode.

 ### Security
 Neo4j supprots custom auth providers (eg OpenID connect provider), which allows us to integrate frontend with DB directly.